project details

 overview

 Dog owners rely on memory alone to detect patterns.
-But when it's time to visit the vet, owners struggle to provide the concrete, time-anchored details that could help diagnose problems faster.
+But when it's time to visit the vet, owners struggle to provide concrete, time-anchored details that could help diagnose problems more quickly.
 This gap between caring deeply and having the tools to act on that care leaves owners uncertain about whether their dog is truly thriving.

 Source¹: Ostermeier, N. (2022, August 9).
 How collaborating with pet owners leads to better veterinary patient outcomes.
 The Vetiverse. https://www.thevetiverse.com/en/latest/how-collaborating-with-pet-owners-leads-to-better-veterinary-patient-outcomes/